 As you can imagine I was involved with many more projects and challenges than I can easily put into words here.
 I’d be more than happy to discuss these in person.

-I’m a Dutch national.
+I’m a dual Dutch and British citizen.
 I hold a Bachelor’s degree from University of Twente.
 I’m fluent in Dutch and English and fairly decent at comprehending German.